e1m46n1f1c0/chat-1/README.md

 * Add better configuration for user-only notifcations
 * Clean the sh*t out of the post.php file
 * Switch if-then style formatting into functions and maybe a class
+* Fix image sharing, XSS vulnerable as of now by abusing ?x=.jpg.
+Either removing entirely or updating.
+* Fix constant chat updates.
+Look into AJAX updating via comparison.
+* Make all log files only readable by system

 #License (someone told me to do this):
 * Anyone who uses some or all of this framework is not allowed to claim ownership of it, that is all.